-Given that we hold an office space and unavoidably need to travel to member events, we have decided to offset one tonne per month of carbon via the Gold Standard Community Projects.
-Although we are aware that offsetting isn’t the long term answer, we want to provide some support as we try and reduce our emissions and become more energy-efficient.
+Since 2019 ACEVO has offset one tonne of carbon per month via the Gold Standard Community Projects to cover some of our emissions.
+Although we are aware that offsetting isn’t the long-term answer to the climate emergency, we want to provide some support as we try and reduce our emissions and become more energy-efficient.

 In 2021, we would like to carry out a review of our carbon footprint, including our digital activities (especially website, events and newsletters) and explore the best ways of offsetting our emissions.
 We are also exploring how to support staff to be environmentally friendly when working from home, and any guides for staff will be made available to members as templates for their own organisations.